Articles

 Do DCAA requirements apply to all government contractors?

-No, hours and minutes must be recorded accurately, reflecting actual time worked without rounding.
+No, DCAA-compliant timekeeping does not permit the rounding of time.
+All hours and minutes must be recorded accurately, reflecting actual time worked, and cannot be rounded up or down.

 What happens during a DCAA floor check?